Right before kickoff in Tennessee on Sunday, the Minnesota Vikings announced a somewhat unforeseen offensive line change.

 (RT) Brian O’Neill

 O’Connell said about the win over the Titans, “We’ve won eight of them.
 We’ve got the right mindset.
-But I do believe, you know, hopefully our best football is head of us, because we’re working towards that while also winning games.
+But I do believe, you know, hopefully our best football is ahead of us, because we’re working towards that while also winning games.
 Proud of that, proud of our group, proud of our staff — but it’s time to go back to work.”

 Going back to work will involve the Chicago Bears this weekend, a team that showcases the NFL’s seventh-best defense per EPA/Play.
 Offensive line performance will not encounter an easier test at Solider Field on Sunday.
 It’ll be the opposite.